jumpnow/jumpnowtek-site/_posts/2017-01-17-Compiling-Raspberry-Pi-Overlays-with-Buildroot.md

     /mnt/overlays/pwm-2chan-with-clk.dtbo  /mnt/overlays/pwm.dtbo

-Another advantage with this approach is I can use the same kernel patches I've been using with [Yocto][jumpnow-rpi-yocto].
+Another advantage is reuse of the same kernel patches I've been using with [Yocto][jumpnow-rpi-yocto].

-The changes to **linux.mk** aren't very big, but it's understandable if this won't be acceptable to the Buildroot community.
+The changes to **linux.mk** aren't big, but they are specific to the RPi boards.

-The modifications are to support only one particular series of boards, though they are pretty popular at the moment.

 I'll see what happens when I try to upstream this.